How To Ship Bulk Ore Carriers

 Loading Supervision

-Transportation & Voyage
+Transportation and Voyage Management

-Voyage Planning
+Voyage Planning Strategies

-Insurance
+Insurance Coverage

-Secure comprehensive marine cargo insurance, such as Institute Cargo Clauses, to protect against potential losses or damage during transit.
+Secure marine cargo insurance, such as Institute Cargo Clauses, to protect against potential losses or damage during transit.
 Shipping International can assist with this process.

-Monitoring
+Voyage Monitoring

-Maintain continuous monitoring of the vessel's progress throughout the entire voyage.
+Continuously monitor the vessel's progress throughout the entire voyage.

-Discharge & Post-Shipment
+Discharge and Post-Shipment Handling

 Pre-Discharge Inspection